jonas-johansson/UnityAI/README.md

 ## My Solution

-I wanted to be able to program nodes in a behavior tree, and describe their relationship in some way.
+I wanted to be able to program nodes in a Behavior Tree, and describe their relationship in some way.

 #### Attempt 1: Visual Designer
-My first attempt was to go visual, but I realized that I didn't care too much about that - I really just wanted to get going and write some behaviors.
+My first attempt was to make a visual tool for authoring behaviors, but I realized that I didn't care too much about that - I really just wanted to get going and write some behaviors.

 #### Attempt 2: XML
 I then looked at some way to describe the relationship and the data configuration of the nodes.
 I started out with XML, which is a great format for schema validation etc., but the syntax felt too instrusive.